hasharchives/takedowns/README.md

 ## Overview

-This repository catalogs requests to remove content that HASH has received under its [Government Takedown](https://hash.ai/legal/trust-safety/government-takedown) and [Copyrighted Materials](https://hash.ai/legal/ip/copyright) policies.
+This repository catalogs requests to remove content that HASH has received under its [Government Takedown](https://hash.ai/legal/trust-safety/government-takedown), [Trademark Complaints](https://hash.ai/legal/ip/trademarks) and [Copyrighted Materials](https://hash.ai/legal/ip/copyright) policies.
 Our decision to create this repository was inspired by the takedown publication approach of Lumen (formerly Chilling Effects), Google, and GitHub.
 Within this repository you'll find the text of Government Takedown Notices, DMCA takedown notices and DMCA counter-notices we've received here at HASH in relation to [HASH](https://hash.ai/) and the [Block Protocol Hub](https://blockprotocol.org/hub).
 We publish these as they are received, with only personally identifiable information redacted.

 ## Government Takedown Notices